 Medicare Part B is not free.
 Beneficiaries are expected to pay premiums according to their adjusted household gross (MAGI) income.
 The Social Security office determines the exact premium payable on Medicare Part B by checking the beneficiary’s tax return over the previous two years.

 The MAGI is influenced by the money earned through investment dividends, interest, and wages.
-Other contributors include the tax-deferred pensions and Social Security benefits.
+Other contributors include tax-deferred pensions and Social Security benefits.
 In the case of beneficiaries who filed jointly with a spouse, the premiums will be estimated per spouse, according to their married income.
 However, each spouse is treated as an individual beneficiary and expected to pay their Part B premium.

-The notification for the annual premium comes in December or early January through a mail from Social Security.
+The notification for the annual premium comes in December or early January through mail from Social Security.

 Medicare Cost – Part C

 Only private health insurance companies can provide Medicare Advantage or Part C plans.
 Hence, beneficiaries can only buy from them.
 The exact cost will vary, depending on the requirements of the private health insurance provider you are working with.
 However, there is a limit to how much a beneficiary can spend on out-of-pocket expenses.